o2r-project/api/docs/files.md

 ### `path` property

 The `path` property for each file in the listing is a link to the raw file.
 Additionally the `GET` parameter `?size=…` can be appended to retrieve previews of the files.
 In the case of Images (`png`, `jpg`, `gif`, `tiff`), the value defines the maximum width/height.
 For text files (`txt`, `csv`, scripts), the value defines the amount of lines returned.

+### `type` property

+The `type` property is a best guess for the MIME type of the file content.
+It is a result of the files extension.
+Look at the [list of extension to type mapping](files-mime.md) for specific details.